-The details of the Plan are obviously only relevant to those in the Portland area, but for those anticipating what regulation might look like in California, Massachusetts, and other states that have enacted or will soon enacted some version of a Global Warming Solutions Act, the Plan provides a helpful catalogue of the types of changes that might… More
+The details of the Plan are obviously only relevant to those in the Portland area, but for those anticipating what regulation might look like in California,… More

 The Chairman’s Mark of the Clean Energy Jobs and American Power Act (S. 1733), released late Friday night by Senate Environment & Public Works Committee Chair Barbara Boxer, fills in some of the details left out of the earlier-introduced Boxer-Kerry bill, notably identifying which sectors will get CO2 allowances allocated to them for free.
-The bill largely follows the lead of the House-passed ACES, and in some areas uses identical language.
-For instance, as in ACES, the largest share of allowances (30%) is allocated to state-regulated local electric-distribution companies, who are instructed to use any revenue from the allowances to… More
+The bill largely follows the lead of the House-passed ACES,… More

 Environment & Public Works Chairwoman Barbara Boxer (D-CA) announced Tuesday that committee hearings on the Boxer-Kerry climate bill, S. 1733, will begin on October 27 and that a mark-up will be planned for early to mid-November.
 Meanwhile, the Energy and Natural Resources Committee is continuing its hearings on emission allocations, with the next hearing scheduled for Oct.
 21.

-After announcing the hearing, Boxer said she would try to win over all of the Environment & Public Works Committee Democrats, including coal-state Senators Max Baucus (D-MT) and Arlen Specter (D-PA).
-Boxer said she does not expect to… More
+After announcing the hearing, Boxer said she would try to win over all of the Environment &… More

 After a number of stories indicating that the prospects for climate change legislation were dimming for 2009, the convergence of a number of factors suggests that legislation may still be possible.

 Yesterday, Senator Boxer and Senator Kerry released a draft of climate change legislation.
 This doesn’t mean that Senate passage is imminent.
-The bill has not been formally introduced and, like the early drafts of the Waxman-Markey bill, leaves some sections blank.
-Senator Boxer apparently intends to issue a mark-up of the bill sometime in October.
-One note for the politically-minded readers of this blog – just don’t call the… More
+The bill has not been formally introduced and, like the early drafts of the Waxman-Markey bill,… More

 The silence from Congress recently concerning climate change legislation has been deafening.
 The continued health care debate does not bode well for early passage of the Waxman-Markey bill.
 Meanwhile, EPA is not sitting on its hands.

 Daily Environment Report noted last week that EPA has sent to the OMB a proposal to reverse the Agency’s policy that CO2 is not a pollutant subject to the PSD provisions of the Clean Air Act.
-Also last week, Greenwire reported that: “As Hill debate flounders, EPA plows ahead on emissions rules.”
-[And for those of you who can’t get enough of the debate between “founder” and… More
+Also last week,… More

 Comprehensive Energy and Climate legislation is moving along through the Senate, and could come to a floor vote by October.
-Six Senate committees – Agriculture, Commerce, Energy & Natural Resources, Environment & Public Works, Finance and Foreign Relations — have jurisdiction over portions of the bill, a tactic that Senate leadership hopes will give a number of influential, but as yet undecided, Senators input and a stake in the bill’s passage.
-Chair of the Environment and Public Works Committee Barbara Boxer (D-CA) will go first with a draft, and plans to unveil her climate bill September 8th, following the Senate’s… More
+Six Senate committees – Agriculture, Commerce, Energy & Natural Resources, Environment & Public Works, Finance and Foreign Relations — have jurisdiction over portions of the bill, a tactic that Senate leadership hopes will give a number of influential, but as yet undecided, Senators input and a stake in the bill’s passage.… More

 The House of Representatives narrowly passed H.R.
 2454, the American Clean Energy and Security Act of 2009 by a vote of 219-212 on Friday, June 26.
-The bill, the first piece of major legislation on global warming that has passed either house of Congress, is 1,428 pages long, and includes 5 titles covering everything from renewable energy and efficiency to adaptation and transitioning to a clean energy economy.
-While it retains many key concepts from the draft introduced by Representatives Henry Waxman and Edward Markey, some of revisions and additions that ensured its passage were significant and have generated… More
+The bill, the first piece of major legislation on global warming that has passed either house of Congress, is 1,428 pages long, and includes 5 titles covering everything from renewable energy and efficiency to adaptation and transitioning to a clean energy economy. … More

 As we previously noted, last fall Massachusetts proposed sweeping new regulations designed to reduce phosphorus discharges in stormwater.
 In response to a very large number of comments, MassDEP is taking a second look at the regulations, though the bookies in Las Vegas are laying odds against there being any significant changes made when the regulations reappear.

 According to a quote from House Energy and Commerce Chairman Henry Waxman in an E&E article this morning, the Waxman-Markey bill could reach a floor vote inside of 3 weeks.
 Speaker Pelosi had set a deadline of next Friday, June 19, for the 8 House Committees still evaluating HR 2454 to conclude their review, but has not indicated when Democrats will bring the legislation to the House floor.
-Waxman said yesterday that he wants debate to begin on June 22 and the bill to go to a vote before the July Fourth recess — "I think the speaker and the majority… More
+Waxman said yesterday that he wants debate to begin on June 22 and the bill to go to a vote before the July Fourth recess —… More

 Congressmen Waxman and Markey today released their proposal for allocating allowances under a cap-and-trade program.
 At least 15 different categories of entities will receive a piece of the allowance pie.
 Here’s the list: